Contains the active ingredient allopurinol

 If you take too much (overdose)

 Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much APO-ALLOPURINOL.
 Do this even if there are no signs of discomfort or poisoning.
-Also,
+Also, report

 any other medicines or alcohol which has been taken.
 You may need urgent medical attention.